Awards & Fellowships

 The Jean Julliard Prize recognises clinicians or scientists who are under 40 years of age and have a noteworthy portfolio of recent published work contributing to advances in transfusion medicine.
 Individual members of ISBT may self-nominate for the Jean Julliard Prize.
 The Prize is awarded every two years at the International Congress.

 The prize of € 5,000 is open to members and nonmembers of the Society under the age of 40.
-The Prize will be awarded during ISBT2020, our first virtual congress.
+The Prize will be awarded during the next International congress of the ISBT in Kuala Lumpur.
 The successful candidate will be required to give a presentation on their submission during the Congress.
 Travel, registration, and accommodation costs for the congress will be covered by ISBT.
 Candidates should forward a copy of their submission to the ISBT Office (email@example.com) with Jean Julliard Prize as the subject heading.

 The closing date for submission for the 2022 award is December 15, 2021.